akshayprasad/angular6-reactive-form-validation/README.md

 ## Development server

+Run `npm install` to install all the dependencies specified in the package.json

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:5200/`.
 The app will automatically reload if you change any of the source files.

 ## Build